 February 23 marks the 80th anniversary of Edward Elgar’s death.
 In July 1904 he was knighted by King Edward VII for his considerable contributions to English music.
 There is something deeply noble and chivalrous about Elgar’s music, so it comes as no surprise his Enigma Variations make direct or indirect references to several knights like Richard Grenville, Godfrey of Bouillon, Geoffroi de Charny, and General Gordon.
 These valiant men of old refused to surrender against overwhelming and impossible odds.
 Some triumphed in victory while others fell in battle.
 In life or death, their fidelity to their cause secured for them a sacred place in memory and legend.
 Now one more unlikely knight may be added to that dignified lineup: Knight George.

 There are numerous reasons for interpreting Joachim’s initials as a code for Luther’s famous alias.
 The Enigma Variations harbor overt and covert references to various knights, and it is noteworthy that Luther assumed the guise of a knight while in hiding.
 In the original 1899 program note, Elgar explained the Variations contain a “dark saying.”
 Another word for dark is night, a homophone of knight.
 Like Joachim, Luther hailed from Germany and was an accomplished musician and composer.
-Drawing a connection between Joseph Joachim’s initials to Luther’s assumed identity at Wartburg castle is further supported by the fact Joachim was a Lutheran.
+Drawing a connection between Joseph Joachim’s initials and Luther’s assumed identity at Wartburg castle is bolstered by the recognition that Joachim was baptized a Lutheran.

-Not only does the coded reference to Joachim aid in unmasking the composer of covert Principal Theme, it also reveals the name of Elgar’s secret friend.
+Not only does the coded reference to Joachim aid in unmasking the composer of the covert principal Theme, but it also reveals the name of Elgar’s secret friend.
 How?
 Like Luther and Elgar, Joachim’s faith was resolutely placed in Jesus Christ whose initials are encoded by the Roman numerals XIII.
-X stands for the number 10, and the tenth letter of the alphabet is J. III represents 3, and the third letter is C. There is another less visible link between Joachim and Elgar’s not-so-secret friend.
+“X” stands for the number ten, and the tenth letter of the alphabet is J. “III” represents three, and the third letter is C. There is another less visible link between Joachim and Elgar’s not-so-secret friend.
 In 1891 Joachim was granted the supreme privilege of playing the Messiah Stradivarius, a fabled instrument now under glass at the Ashmolean Museum.
-It should be noted Joachim’s first name – Joseph – is the same as Mary’s husband, the step-father of Jesus.
+It should be noted Joachim’s first name – Joseph – is the same as Mary’s husband, the stepfather of Jesus.
 It is also a match for the eminent son of Jacob, the dreamer who prefigured Christ.

 |The Second Coming of Christ|

 Knowing the identity of Elgar’s secret friend, it would be a profound oversight not to mention that Knight of Knights, Jesus Christ himself.
-In Revelation 19 he mounts a white charger and leads the armies of Heaven to victory at the battle of Armageddon, liberating Jerusalem from Satanic occupation.
-Tasso poetically alludes to this historic confrontation between good and evil in Jerusalem Delivered, an epic Christian poem Elgar paraphrases at the end of the original score of the Enigma Variations.
+In Revelation 19 he mounts a white charger and leads the armies of Heaven in a decisive Crusade at the battle of Armageddon, liberating Jerusalem from Satanic occupation.
+Tasso poetically alludes to this historic confrontation between good and evil in Jerusalem Delivered, an epic Christian poem that Elgar paraphrases at the end of the original score of the Enigma Variations.
 To learn more about the secrets behind one of Elgar’s most celebrated symphonic achievements, read my free eBook Elgar’s Enigmas Exposed.